Dental Implants — Kernersville, NC

 Understanding the Cost of Dental Implants

 Each of our patients is unique and has specific needs.
 As a result, it is nearly impossible to provide a general estimate for a treatment that can vary greatly case by case.
-The specific price of dental implants depends on the number and location of the implants, whether you need any preparatory work done (e.g., bone graft), and the restoration that will be placed on your implants.
+The specific cost of dental implants in Kernersville depends on the number and location of the implants, whether you need any preliminary work done (e.g., bone graft), and the restoration that will be placed on your implants.
 To get an accurate idea of treatment costs, contact our Kernersville office.
 Our knowledgeable team can evaluate your case and provide an estimate for the amount you’ll be responsible for.
 If you’d like to break up the cost of treatment into monthly payments, we can help you apply for CareCredit, a financing company that can offer little to no interest.

 In general, dental insurance does not cover dental implant treatment.
 However, some insurances do pay part of the cost of procedures related to implants, such as gum disease therapy.
 The restorations that are placed on top of the implant may also be partially covered, depending on your plan.
 We are highly experienced in understanding and working with dental insurance companies, and our team will help you get the most value out of your benefits.